cea-hpc/clustershell/doc/sphinx/tools/clush.rst

     $ export CLUSTERSHELL_GW_PYTHON_EXECUTABLE=/path/to/python3

-.. note:: It is highly recommended to have the same Python interpeter installed on all gateways and the root node.
+.. note:: It is highly recommended to have the same Python interpreter installed on all gateways and the root node.

 Debugging Tree mode